This is a guest post by Angela Auldridge, who is a mom and an advocate for her son who has the SCN2a gene mutation.

 The most tragic of all are the five children who have died as a result of SUDEP (sudden unexpected death of someone with epilepsy).

 The way this mutation expresses itself is devastating and puzzling on many levels.

-We’ve prayed for the children when they were in the hospital, rooted them on when they overcame a challenge and shared helpful nuggets of information.
+We pray for the children when they’re in the hospital, root them on when they overcome a challenge and share helpful nuggets of information.

 In 2015, The FamilieSCN2a Foundation has made great strides with fundraising, networking and research efforts.
 Here are a few of the highlights:

 - Received 501-c-3 non profit status.